 Whether this style of coffee brewing is better depends on whether you want to be able to customize different coffee drinks or if you are just looking for simplicity.

-In the battle for simplicity, the A1 wins hands down.
+In the battle for simplicity, the ENA 4 wins hands down.

 But it does also have fewer options so there are sacrifices for that extra ease of use.
-Being the best Jura coffee machine for black coffee lovers, if this is you, the A1 is the clear winner.
+Being one of the best Jura coffee machines for black coffee lovers, if this is you, the ENA 4 is the clear winner.
 But, if you want milk frothing and more customization, simplicity doesn’t mean anything as you won’t have those options.

-The Jura A1 doesn’t offer a lot in terms of options, but then it isn’t meant to:
+The Jura ENA 4 doesn’t offer a lot in terms of options, but then it isn’t meant to:

 Breville Barista Pro